-We offer to our users the option of setting a two-factor authentication method for their login, withdrawals or change of profile information so you will only be required to input a key when performing such operations.
+We offer our users the option to set a two-factor authentication method for their login, withdrawals or change of profile information, so you will only be required to input a key when performing such operations.

-If someone steals your login details, they would still be unable to withdraw money without the 2FA code.
+If someone steals your login details, they still would not be able to withdraw money without the 2FA code.
 Thus, make sure you choose an authentication method that you can ensure the security of, whether it is SMS, Google or email.

 2. Double-check the website’s URL

 Another measure you must take is to always check the website URL before inputting your code.
-If there is a typo in the name of the company or something looks different than the website that you are used to, do not insert your code and contact our Support team to make sure you are in the correct website.
+If there is a typo in the name of the company or something looks different from the website you are used to, do not insert your code and contact our support team to make sure you are on the correct website.

-Bookmarking the URL of the websites you visit often, especially the ones in which you hold funds and perform financial operations, is also highly recommended.
+Bookmarking the URL of websites you visit frequently, especially the ones in which you hold funds and perform financial operations, is also highly recommended.
 This will prevent you from accidentally visiting phishing websites, such as fake SpectroCoin scam pages.

 At SpectroCoin, we use encryption in order to keep your data safe.
 When you visit SpectroCoin.com, you will see an icon and ‘https’ informing you that this is a secure site.
 By clicking on the lock, you can also find the security certificate issued to the website.